jdevfullstack/github-stats-guide/README.md

 to 3k commits,
 it does not mean you are coding, simply create a file and for every change, even just a single letter, click commit.

+Or, you can simply have a private repo that is your diary.
+Of course, it will generate a lot of commits or simply create a website.
+GitHub itself encourages non-code project so there is no wrong doing these things.

 That's the purpose of this hacking.

 ## Contributions